MATCH list placement reasons, duration, removal process and alternative payment options for MATCH-listed iGaming operators. The definitive reference.

 MATCH does not list only the terminated merchant entity.
 It lists the principals — defined as individuals who own, control, or have significant influence over the merchant.
 In practice, this means all UBOs with 25% or greater ownership are individually listed alongside the entity.

-This is why UBO identity verification is a standard and non-negotiable step in merchant underwriting.
-A MATCH listing at an operating subsidiary level can effectively shut down the entire group's ability to process card payments, if the UBOs are common across entities.
+The practical consequence for iGaming operators is that a MATCH listing at an operating subsidiary level can effectively shut down the entire group's ability to process card payments, if the UBOs are common across entities.

 Joint ventures and minority stakes are not exempt.
 If an individual holds a 30% stake in a MATCH-listed entity, that individual is listed.
 They cannot argue that their minority position insulates them.